Luger-Lab/coding-tutorials/basic_computing/README.md

 ## Bash
 0. Description

-Bash is a powerful programming language Linux-based operating systems use to perform tasks.
-Most of the time user-facing programs will use an easier to debug language like Python or MatLab, but you will need to use bash to navigate
+Bash is a powerful programming language that Linux-based operating systems use to perform tasks.
+Most of the time user-facing programs will use an easier language to debug like Python or MatLab, but you will need to use bash to navigate around the terminal and launch jobs.